ASU-SDSL/coconut-fsw/README.md

-# RP2040-FreeRTOS Template 1.4.1
+# Coconut Flight Software

-This repo contains the flight software for the Coconut CubeSat.
+This repo contains the flight software for the SDSL Coconut CubeSat.
 It uses FreeRTOS on the Raspberry Pi Pico.
 This repo is based on [this repo](https://github.com/smittytone/RP2040-FreeRTOS) so check it out for reference.

 ## Instalation Instructions